+Fire Alarms

-Fire Alarms A pulsing bell or siren indicates a fire alarm.
-If there is a fire, or if you are not sure, follow your evacuation plan immediately. (see "Fire Escape Planning" on page 25).
+A pulsing bell or siren indicates a fire alarm.
+If there is a fire, or if you are not sure, follow your evacuation plan immediately.
+(See "Fire Escape Planning" on page 22.)

 If remote monitoring is enabled, the system will send a fire message to the central station.
 Your installer may have set up the keypad Fire keys and other fire equipment to send a fire alarm message to the central station as soon as they are activated.
-Your installer may have set up other equipment (e.g. smoke detectors) to have a 30 second delay before sending the alarm message to the central station.
+Your installer may have set up other equipment (e.g., smoke detectors) to have a 30 second delay before sending the alarm message to the central station.
 Your installer will inform you how the equipment on your system operates.

-Equipment that has been set up with a 30 second delay (e.g. smoke detectors) gives you time to correct the problem before a false alarm is sent to the central station.
+Equipment that has been set up with a 30 second delay (e.g., smoke detectors) gives you time to correct the problem before a false alarm is sent to the central station.
+Your installer may have implemented an auto-verify fire zone for your smoke detector(s).
+Consult your installer for a detailed explanation of its function, purpose and use.